 The Sapphire Reserve has a welcome bonus of 50,000 Ultimate Rewards points after spending $4,000 within three months.

 At an absolute minimum, if you have the Sapphire Reserve then Ultimate Rewards points can be redeemed for 1.5 cents each towards a travel purchase, meaning that 50,000 Ultimate Rewards points will get you $750 worth of travel.
 As I’ll explain below, there are ways to get way more value out of the points than that.

 Card Bonus Eligibility

-If you’re applying for this card, you can only be approved if you don’t currently have any Sapphire card, and haven’t received a new cardmember bonus on a Sapphire card in the past 48 months (this includes the Sapphire Preferred).
+If you’re applying for the Chase Sapphire Reserve, you can only be approved if you don’t currently have any Sapphire card, and haven’t received a new cardmember bonus on a Sapphire card in the past 48 months (this includes the Sapphire Preferred).
 Here are general rules on applying for Chase cards.

 Chase’s 5/24 Rule